 Homemade fresh cranberry sauce is perhaps the most classic way to cook cranberries.
 It doesn’t take much more than whole cranberries, orange juice, cinnamon, and a sweeter, but there are endless variations to suit your fancy.

-This ginger spiced fresh cranberry sauce sounds incredibly delicious.
-The addition of ginger gives it some extra zip and spice, which pairs well with cranberries.
+This made from scratch orange spiced cranberry sauce is incredibly delicious.
+The addition of orange and spices pair amazingly with cranberries.

 You can also get creative and add some other fruits to your cranberry sauce, such as this fresh cranberry and cherry sauce.
 Other fruits you could use are apples, pears, or plums.